appium/appium/docs/real-devices.md

 You will also need to [sign your app](http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Conceptual/YourFirstAppStoreSubmission/ProvisionYourDevicesforDevelopment/ProvisionYourDevicesforDevelopment.html#//apple_ref/doc/uid/TP40011375-CH4-SW1).

-You must install your iOS app using Xcode's Run button.
+Appium will attempt to install your app using Fruitstrap, but it is often easier to pre-install your app using Xcode to ensure there are no problems.

 Running your tests with Appium
 ---

-Once your device and app are configured, you can run tests on that device by passing the -U flag to the server:
+Once your device and app are configured, you can run tests on that device by passing the -U flag to the server, and passing the bundle ID (if the app is installed on the device) or the path to the .ipa file via the `--app` flag or the `app` desired capability:

 ```
 node . -U <UDID> --app <bundle_id>